Roald Nasgaard: Selected publications

-He has been the author of many exhibition catalogues, including, among others: Yves Gaucher: A Fifteen-Year Perspective (1979) (and an internet book on Gaucher for the Art Canada Institute); Structures for Behaviour: New Sculptures by Robert Morris, David Rabinowitch, Richard Serra and George Trakas (1978); and The Mystic North: Symbolist Landscape Painting in Northern Europe and North America, 1890-1940 (1984) which Artforum magazine called a "sweeping survey of Symbolist landscape painting in Northern Europe and North America", adding the catalogue was "fine".
+Nasgaard has been the author of many exhibition catalogues, including, among others: Yves Gaucher: A Fifteen-Year Perspective (1979) (and an internet book on Gaucher for the Art Canada Institute); Structures for Behaviour: New Sculptures by Robert Morris, David Rabinowitch, Richard Serra and George Trakas (1978); and The Mystic North: Symbolist Landscape Painting in Northern Europe and North America, 1890-1940 (1984) which Artforum magazine called a "sweeping survey of Symbolist landscape painting in Northern Europe and North America", adding the catalogue was "fine".
 It said that Nasgaard had located a "European ancestry for early Modern Canadian painting".
 Besides receiving scholarly praise, the catalogue received popular approval.
 Goodreads rated the book with a full five stars.

 In 2001, the Florida State University Museum of Fine Arts, published his Pleasures of Sight and States of Being: Radical Abstract Painting Since 1990.
 In 2007, Douglas & McIntyre published his book Abstract Painting in Canada: A History which is considered a substantial offering.
 In 2009, he co-wrote The Automatiste Revolution: Montreal 1941-1960 and in 2013, co-wrote The Plasticiens and Beyond: Montreal, 1955–1970.
 In 2017, Goose Lane Editions and the McMichael Canadian Art Collection published his co-publication Higher States: Lawren Harris and His American Contemporaries (Fredericton, New Brunswick and Kleinburg, Ontario), reviewed favorably, with reservations by a peer in the College Art Association in 2019.
-In the World Cataloguing Identities, Dr. Nasgaard's books have 2,661 library holdings.
+In the World Cataloguing Identities, Nasgaard's books have 2,661 library holdings.

+Nasgaard has published two online art books with the Art Canada Institute: Yves Gaucher: Life & Work (2015) and Eli Bornstein: Life and Work (2024).

 Awards and honours

-Dr. Nasgaard won an Ontario Art Galleries Association Curatorial Writing Award in 1991 for his essay in Individualités: 14 Contemporary Artists from France.
+Nasgaard won an Ontario Art Galleries Association Curatorial Writing Award in 1991 for his essay in Individualités: 14 Contemporary Artists from France.
 He has held several Canada Council fellowships (1967-1968), (1970-1971) and grants as well as a Research Fellowship at the National Gallery of Canada Library and Archives (2002) and a Cornerstone (AHPEG) Grant, FSU (2006-2007).
 He was made an Officer of the Order of Canada in 2012.
 He also has been a member of the Toronto Public Art Commission, and of the Gershon Iskowitz Foundation.